General North Carolina Zoo Rules

 - Costumed characters are not allowed in the Zoo unless the person is an approved contractor of the Zoo.

-- Costumes, Masks and Face Paint may not be worn by any guests ages 16 or older (unless required for medical purposes).
+- Costumes, Full Face Masks and Face Paint may not be worn by any guests ages 16 or older.

 - Please show common courtesy to fellow guests and Zoo staff and volunteers by not using profanity or engaging in unsafe, illegal, disruptive or offensive behaviors, jumping lines or saving places in lines for others.